juanmitaboada/juanmitaboada.github.io/index.md

 layout: default
 ---

-Here you can find some useful information
+Here you can find ways to contact me, hints about my professional career, and what I do in my spare time.

 # Personal Information